Clark Kent/Kal-El of Krypton

-The music that Lois sings at the Bar is Somebody Else by Venessa Rojo.
+The music that Lois sings at the bar is Somebody Else by Vanessa Rojo.

 The American Society of Cinematographers honored this episode with an ASC Award.
 This episode was nominated for two 2008 Leo Awards for Best Production Design in a Dramatic Series and Best Make-Up in a Dramatic Series.
 This episode won the 2008 Leo Award for Best Cinematography in a Dramatic Series.

 Original International Air Dates:

 Czech Republic: May 29, 2008 on TV Nova

 On its premiere showing, this episode has the dubious distinction of having the lowest number of viewers of any first-run episode since the series premiered.

 Richard Kahan previously appeared as a different character, Bitterman, in the season 5 episode "Thirst."